harrysolovay/Liminal/docs/index.md

 ## Parameterized Context

-Placehold context to be filled in later.
+Parameterized context to be filled in later (even when contained within any number of wrapper types).
 This simplifies reuse of types for different generation use cases.

 ```ts twoslash
 import { T } from "structured-outputs"